FWinkler79/SpringCloudPlatform/README.md

 With these settings, and a standalone Eureka, that has no clients connected, the `Current renewal threshold` should be 0.
 Reason: 0 clients = 0 expected renewals, 50% of 0 = 0.

-However, Eureka displays a current renewal threshold of 15, which in my opinion indicates two issues:
+However, Eureka displays a current renewal threshold of 15 per minute, which in my opinion indicates two issues:

 1. Eureka sees itself as a client
 2. Eureka ignores the `expected-client-renewal-interval-seconds` configuration set to two, and instead takes 30 (the default) as its value.